shikeb1/docker-for-devops/projects/nodejs/README.md

-# 🚀 Node.js Docker Application (Beginner Friendly)
+# 🚀 Node.js Docker Application

 This project demonstrates how to create a simple **Node.js application** and containerize it using **Docker**.

-This repository is written in a **beginner-friendly way**, explaining each step clearly.

 ---